LOGONBY Directory Statement

 - When a user logs on with the BY operand, that user’s ID is the by-user ID for the virtual machine.

 - The password of the by-user ID is used for LOGON authorization checking.
-See z/VM: CP Commands and Utilities Reference for information about the BY operand of the CP LOGON command.
+For more information about the BY operand of the CP LOGON command, see LOGON.

 - The current by-user ID for a virtual machine can be queried by using the CP QUERY BYUSER command, DIAGNOSE X'260' subcode 4, or DIAGNOSE X'26C' subcode 4.